-State and national parks in central Texas spotlight the life and legacy of Lyndon B. Johnson, America’s 36th president
+The LBJ Ranch in Texas, along with state and national parks, spotlight the life and legacy of Lyndon B. Johnson, America’s 36th president

-Lyndon B. Johnson, president of the United States from 1963-1969, took great pleasure in showing guests around his ranch in Texas Hill Country, relishing the freedom of driving his own car through landscapes he had known since boyhood.
+Lyndon B. Johnson, president of the United States from 1963-1969, took great pleasure in showing guests around his LBJ Ranch in Texas Hill Country.
+He relished the freedom of driving his own car through landscapes he had known since boyhood.

-Tourists hankering for 1960s nostalgia can revel in the past on their own drive through the working ranch, stopping to visit points of interest that shed light on the life of LBJ, who, as vice president, assumed the country’s highest office after the November 22, 1963 assassination of President John F. Kennedy in Dallas.
+Tourists hankering for 1960s nostalgia can revel in the past on their own drive through the working ranch, stopping to visit points of interest that shed light on the life of LBJ.
+In fact, as vice president, he assumed the country’s highest office after the November 22, 1963 assassination of President John F. Kennedy in Dallas.
 A big personality that dominated the news in turbulent times, Johnson could be crude and overbearing but also could turn on the charm.
 He was at his most gracious and fun-loving when entertaining visitors to his old stomping grounds.

-The LBJ Ranch, near Stonewall, comprises one unit of Lyndon B. Johnson National Historical Park.
+The LBJ Ranch in Texas, near Stonewall, comprises one unit of Lyndon B. Johnson National Historical Park.
 The park’s other district is in Johnson City, 14 miles to the east.

 Begin at LBJ State Park

-A logical place to start your LBJ odyssey, though, is at LBJ State Park and Historic Site, located just south of the ranch and less than a half-hour from Fredericksburg, a town that I used as my Hill Country base.
-Across the Pedernales River from the LBJ Ranch, the state park features a visitor center with LBJ exhibits and memorabilia, plus a living history farmstead that provides context to the future president’s formative years.
+A logical place to start your LBJ odyssey, however, is at LBJ State Park and Historic Site.
+Located just south of the ranch and less than a half-hour from Fredericksburg, I used this town as my Texas Hill Country base.
+Across the Pedernales River from the LBJ Ranch in Texas, the state park features a visitor center with LBJ exhibits and memorabilia.
+In addition, glimpse a living history farmstead that provides context to the president’s formative years.
 Restored to the 1915-1918 era, the Sauer-Beckmann Living History Farm reflects the life of a typical Hill Country family when LBJ was growing up.
 Johnson and his neighbors lived without electricity and indoor plumbing, and most people did not own cars.

 A quarter-mile from the school stands the LBJ Birthplace, a 1964 reconstruction of the small white farmhouse where Johnson was born in 1908.
 Across the road, in the Johnson family cemetery, the simple red-granite gravestones of Lyndon and his wife, Lady Bird, lie under a canopy of live oaks.
 Not nearly as grandiose as some presidential tombs, their headstones are a bit bigger than and similar in style and color to those of others buried by them (including his parents, grandparents, brother and sisters).